profefe/kube-profefe/README.md

   profiles from that pod.
 * `profefe.com/port=8085` tells kube-profefe where to look for a pprof http server.
 By default it is 6060.
+* `profefe.com/service=frontend` tells kube-profefe the name of the service usable to lookup the profile.
+If the annotation is not specified it uses the pod name.
+My suggestion is to set this annotation because pods are ephemeral and lookup by pod name may be hard to do.
 * `profefe.com/path=/debug/pprof` tells kube-profefe where to look for a pprof http server.
 By default it is `/debug/pprof`.